harryfliu/guide-articles/articles/Computer-Hardware/RAM/index.md

 ## Ram

+### This means "random access memory" and is a cache of bits that allows for data to be accessed quickly.
+Can be volatile or non-volatile.

 This is a stub.
 [Help our community expand it](https://github.com/freeCodeCamp/guide-articles/tree/master/articles/Computer-Hardware/RAM/index.md).

 [This quick style guide will help ensure your pull request gets accepted](https://github.com/freeCodeCamp/guide-articles/blob/master/README.md).